onyxim/InstaPy/README.md

 But there is more!
 There is fully accessible bash console with all code mounted at the path `/code`.
 When you hack some files they are dynamically updated inside your container.

 To access yor container console to run bot type `localhost:22` in your favorite ssh client.
+The User is `root` and the password is `root` also.

 #### Run in production without opened VNC port